 The Bench at Pebble Beach has a gorgeous view of the 18th hole with fire pits outside for drinks and apps.
 We love La Bicyclette in town for wood-fired pizzas and classic French country cuisine.
 I met Reese Witherspoon and her mom there when they were in town filming the first Big Little Lies.
+Casanova is a great cozy spot for a festive dinner.
+Vesuvio has amazing pizzas, insane artichokes and a rooftop bar with a great view.
 Katy’s (cash only) is awesome for breakfast.
 They have amazing lobster and avocado omelettes.

 See & Do

 Drive ten minutes to Point Lobos to hike through the forest to the coast.
 There are always seals and whales depending on the time of year.
 If you are an avid hiker, Big Sur, which is a 30/45-minute drive on Highway 1 along the ocean cliffs, has some of the best hikes in the world.
 The redwoods are incredible.
 Mobile phone coverage can be spotty, so plan/map ahead of time.
 Our favorite hikes are Soberanes Canyon Trail at Garrapata State Park and Pfeiffer Falls.
 The drive is gorgeous, but it can be challenging in fog and darkness so I suggest driving on a clear day.

 We love to take the kids to the Earthbound Farm Stand in Carmel Valley to walk around and pick raspberries and grab some organic groceries and prepared foods.
 They have my favorite salad bar for lunch.